Skip to content

 Event Types

-ETL streams events from Postgres logical replication to your destination via write_events().
-This page documents all event types and how to handle them.
+ETL streams events from Postgres logical replication via write_events().
+This page documents the event types and the PostgreSQL semantics they preserve.

 Event Overview